Optimization under second order constraints: are the finite element discretizations consistent ?: Consistency of the FEM

 \subsubsection{The convexity constraint}

 One may give a weak definition of convexity:

 for any $\phi_i$, basis function of the FEM at the node $i$.
-One may then prove the following Proposition: \begin{proposition} The weak $P_1$ discretization of the convexity constraint (\ref{eq16}) on a mesh like in Figure \ref{fig3} is consistent as can be seen from (\ref{eq15}) and
+One may then prove the following Proposition: \begin{proposition} The weak $P_1$ discretization of the convexity constraint (\ref{eq16}) on a mesh as in Figure \ref{fig3} is consistent as can be seen from (\ref{eq15}) and ($\otimes$ is defined in (\ref{def_otimes})):

-where $i$ is the node at the center of the cell's group. \end{proposition}
+where $i$ is the node at the center of the cell's group (point of coordinates $(x_1,y_1)$. \end{proposition}

-This discretization (\ref{eq16}) for the convexity contraint appears to be consistent although the numerical treatment of the linear and nonlinear constraints should raise inaccuracies since they are of very different orders of magnitude.
+This discretization (\ref{eq16}) for the (nonlinear) convexity contraint is consistent.
+Nevertheless, the numerical treatment of the linear and nonlinear constraints should raise inaccuracies since they are of very different orders of magnitude ($O(h^2)$ and $O(h^4)$).
+A very natural question would be to investigate its convergence.
+Such a study is postponed to an other article.

+The consistency of the $P_1$ FEM is tested for various meshes.
+The weak $P_1$ Hessian is reported in Table \ref{table1} where one may claim that two meshes are non-consistent with the determinant but all are consistent with the trace (laplacian).